 Why is it that we think, when a tragedy overcomes us, either through our fault or not: that if we could just go back in time and change this or that event, that we could resume our former life once again?

 As it says in the promotional poster (see above): “Everything is connected.”
 You can’t just change one event without having unforeseen ramifications: pull on one thread and everything unravels.
 But is there one single thread, if you could find it, in time and space, that could undo it all?
-This is the second question that “Dark” seeks to answer.
+This second question is what the mysterious character Noah in “Dark” seeks to answer.

 The answer to this question is, I think, completely original in the time travel genre, it can be found in the stunning finale at the end of Season 3.
 Far be it from me to give away spoilers for the conclusion.
 I’ve tried my best to be spoiler-free so far.
 You’ll just need to watch all the episodes through to the very end.
 I promise you you’ll be glad you did.